Ashok-0003/repo-3/Overview/DevOps/UAT-Environment-Provisioning-Guide/UAT-Apps-Workload-Deployment-Steps.md

 4. Repeat the above three steps for apicon-cpd-apps-into365-uat-we-01
 5. Change the value of "**deploy**" parameter to "**false**" in [apicon-cpd-apps-intspo-uat-we-01-parameters.json](https://dev.azure.com/TASMUCP/TASMU%20Central%20Platform/_git/infra?path=%2FModules%2FARM%2FApiConnection%2F2019-04-01%2FParameters%2Fapicon-cpd-apps-intspo-uat-we-01-parameters.json&version=GBmaster&_a=contents) and [apicon-cpd-apps-into365-uat-we-01-parameters.json](https://dev.azure.com/TASMUCP/TASMU%20Central%20Platform/_git/infra?path=%2FModules%2FARM%2FApiConnection%2F2019-04-01%2FParameters%2Fapicon-cpd-apps-into365-uat-we-01-parameters.json&version=GBmaster&_a=contents).
 _`If the value of "deploy" is "false" then we don't need to reauthenticate the api connections on subsequent deployments`_
+6. Update the accessControl ARM parameter of logic-cpd-apps-route-uat-we-01 with the Public IP of apim-cpd-shrd-uat-we-01 once APIM is deployed.
+See the remarks of logic-cpd-apps-route-uat-we-01 above for more details.

 ## 4.5 Shared Resource Group
 ### 4.5.1 Resource Group